 See Also

-MS Paint Fan Adventures: Many in the fanbase have created their own works inspired by Homestuck; this is the biggest collection of said works.
-Be warned that it contains excessive advertisements and requires a Google account to log in.
-So I advise using bookmarks to keep your progress and an adblocker
+MS Paint Fan Adventures: Many in the fanbase have created their own works inspired by Homestuck; this is the biggest collection thereof.
+Be warned that it contains excessive advertisements and requires a Google account to log in, so I advise keeping progress with bookmarks and using an adblocker

 Homestuck timeline: More detail on Homestuck's history with light spoilers.
 Requires Javascript